 Ask about anything: Company benefits, training opportunities, satisfaction with the workplace, or a recent company retreat.
 Or the more general “idea box”.

-The thing you can do with online surveys, that you can’t in face to face is give an option for these to be anonymous.
+The thing you can do with online surveys, that you can’t in face to face, is to give an option for these to be anonymous.
 Just make sure people feel safe to share and aren’t judged by the outcomes.

 We tend to surround ourselves with people who are similar to us.
-That said, if you’re happy about your employees’ attitude to work and their performance, the odds are their friends will have similar traits.
+So, if you’re happy about your employees’ attitude to work and their performance, the odds are their friends will have similar traits.

 11. Training opportunities

 This is a no-brainer if you’re already running workshops and trainings, that people can attend.
-But you can also tap into the knowledge inside the company.
-Start a new initiative and ask your team members to share their knowledge.
+But if you don’t have the budget to hire external trainers, you can try and start the initiative internally.

 Example of a quiz / survey around employee training.
 Think about giving it as assessment (what is my level, do I need it?) and evaluation (What have I learned).

 Many companies give back to the community.
-It is a part of corporate responsibility. doing good can take many forms:
+It is a part of their corporate responsibility.
+Doing good can take many forms: